Ruzi Nazar: Early life

 When Nazar was ten, his elder brother Yoldash Kari was executed by the Soviets for involvement in nationalist resistance.
 This event made his father decide to give his son a modern education.
-Nazar studied first at a high school in Margilan and then at an economics institute in Tashkent and took night classes in chemistry.
-Nazar also worked in the local youth wing of the Uzbekistan Communist Party but was accused of belonging to a nationalist group and was temporarily expelled though after a visit to Moscow to appeal against the decision, he and his friends managed to regain their membership.
+Nazar attended high school in Margilan and then studied economics in Tashkent, also taking night classes in chemistry.
+Nazar also worked in the local youth wing of the Uzbekistan Communist Party but was accused of belonging to a nationalist group and was temporarily expelled, though after a visit to Moscow to appeal against the decision, he and his friends managed to regain their membership.

-During the 1930s prominent Turkestani poets and writers, and later the local Communist Party leadership, were denounced by the Soviet authorities and either exiled and imprisoned or placed on trial: Nazar followed such trials closely in his hometown.
+During the 1930s prominent Turkestani poets and writers, and later the local Communist Party leadership, were denounced by the Soviet authorities and either exiled and imprisoned or placed on trial.
+Nazar followed such trials closely in his hometown.

 Second World War

 In January 1941 Nazar was drafted into the Red Army and when war broke out between Nazi Germany and Russia in the spring of that year he was sent to the front in Ukraine.
 A few weeks later, during the German rout of the Red Army, Ruzi was badly wounded and cut off from his unit.
 He was then sheltered nursed back to health by a Ukrainian family and given a false identity.
 He was eventually captured by the Germans to whom he offered his services as an intelligence asset.
 He was involved in establishing the Turkestan Legion comprised by Turkic captives from the Soviet Union.

 Ruzi was wounded again fighting on the Eastern Front and was assigned to a liaison position with the National Unity Committee of Turkestan (NUCT), the nationalist Turkestan leadership in Berlin.
 From then onwards Nazar was closely involved in Turkestani émigré politics.
 During World War II his work involved looking after the interests and needs of legionnaires on the front and fending off attempts by Russian renegade groups, such as the General Andrey Vlasov's pro-German Russian Liberation Army to take over the Turkestani and other non-Russian legions.
-At the same time there was a fierce conflict between the Turkestani nationalists in Berlin and Himmler and the SS who backed Vlasov and the Russians.
+At the same time there was a fierce conflict between the Turkestani nationalists in Berlin and Himmler (and the SS), who backed Vlasov and the Russians.
 In later years, Nazar was frequently accused by Russian and left-wing opponents of having worked with the SS.

 In the spring of 1945, the Turkestani Legion was withdrawn from the Eastern Front and its remnants were stationed in Northern Italy around Bolzano.
-Nazar was personally assigned the task of reconstructing it by the Wehrmacht Commander in Chief, Field Wilhelm Keitel.
-Nazar who was aware of the Allies’ agreement at Yalta to repatriate all former Red Army soldiers and citizens in Germany to the Soviet Union regarded this as a key opportunity to save his fellow countrymen from certain execution.
+Nazar was personally assigned the task of reconstructing it by the Commander-in-Chief of the Wehrmacht, Wilhelm Keitel.
+Nazar, who was aware of the Allies’ agreement at Yalta to repatriate all former Red Army soldiers and citizens in Germany to the Soviet Union, regarded this as a key opportunity to save his fellow countrymen from certain execution.

 However, by April 1945 the American army was advancing into northern Italy and German occupation rule had more or less collapsed, Ruzi discovered that his mission was impossible and decided to return to Germany.